Close-up of a smartphone displaying various app icons in a low-light setting.

 Pro tip: Name folders clearly–avoid vague names like “Stuff.”

-SEO keywords used: Android folders, organize apps Android
+SEO keywords are used to describe: Android folders, arrange applications Android

 Step 4: I Switched to a Minimalist Android Launcher

-One of the biggest changes I made was switching to a minimal Android launcher.
+One of the major modifications I’ve made was to switch to the minimalist Android launcher.

 Popular launchers for decluttering: